SietseAchterop/RtcNoordApp/README.md

 All pieces, the individual pieces or the average of them can be selected.

 The profile consists of this screen and the Crew- and Rower- screens, so creating a new profile will also affect those screens.
-The "Create report" creates a pdf version of the profile, see the docs directory for an [example report](docs/example_report.pdf).
+The "Create report" creates a pdf version of the profile, see the appdocs directory for an [example report](appdocs/example_report.pdf).
-It also creates a spreadsheet that contains the tables for further processing, see [example sheet](docs/example_report.xlsx).
+It also creates a spreadsheet that contains the tables for further processing, see [example sheet](appdocs/example_report.xlsx).

 The report uses the selected settings of checkboxes and tumble wheels.
 Also the view from "View piece" is shown in the report.